 State Farm, for example, reported a loss ratio that was 22.1% lower in 2020 compared to 2019, causing an overcharged of about $1.2 billion in 2020.
 But Consumer Watchdog says the company has only returned $613.4 million to consumers.

 California isn’t the only state regulating insurance companies.
 Other states are running into similar problems with getting providers to comply with the rules.

-And in Nevada, 10 of the country’s largest insurance companies were named in a class-action lawsuit claiming they overcharged consumers living in the state during the pandemic.
+Nevada, 10 of the country’s largest insurance companies were named in a class-action lawsuit claiming they overcharged consumers living in the state during the pandemic.
 Like California, Nevada law prohibits insurers from charging excessive rates.

 How to save money on car insurance